There's one name Dr. Kameelah Phillips, an OB-GYN at Calla Women's Health in New York City, would prefer not to use in her operating room: Sims.

 Charles Johnson, a father of two, whose wife died after giving birth to their second child, told TODAY he thinks about Sims often.
 Kira Johnson, a 39-year-old Black woman, underwent a routine cesarean section in April 2016 and died several hours later of a postpartum, internal hemorrhage.

 "When I found out about Dr. Sims, I was blown away that the ripples of his work are still so present in modern-day obstetrics," Johnson, who lives with his sons in Atlanta, said.
 "I refuse to believe that, had (Kira) been caucasian, that this would've happened."

 Johnson's since created 4Kira4Moms, a foundation advocating for stronger maternal health regulations.
 He also believes telling Sims' full story is crucial to protect Black moms — but it's only "the first step," he said.

 How to create change in health care practices

 Johnson, Judd and Phillips all proposed changing how medical schools educate students about racial bias as one strategy to achieve more equal health care outcomes.

 "We need to teach these things about the history of the American medical profession and how it can have catastrophic effects.
 It has to be mandatory," Johnson said.
 "You have to teach specific stories.
 It needs to be more than data.
 It needs to be real."

-Phillips said she's "extremely humbled and proud" of what's happening as more people learn about Lucy, Anarcha and Betsey.
+Phillips said she's "extremely humbled and proud" to help more people learn about Lucy, Anarcha and Betsey.

 "For me to be an African American, female physician ...
 I don't take it lightly that I'm now in a position to tell their stories that they weren't able to tell (because) they had no voice," she said.